cams2b/Neural-Understanding-Network/README.md

 ## Citation

-If you find any of the code useful please cite our article published in Medical Physics.
+If you find any of the code useful please cite our paper published in Medical Physics.

 ```